Last Updated on September 29, 2021

 Does Drinking Alcohol Weaken or Strengthen Your Immune System?

-Curiously, there is also evidence that light to moderate amounts of alcohol—particularly wine and beer—may increase the amount of white blood cells in some people.
-In fact, there do appear to be some health benefits to small amounts of alcohol.
+Curiously, there is also evidence that light to moderate amounts of alcohol—particularly wine and beer—may increase the amount of white blood cells in some people3.
+In fact, there do seem to be some health benefits to small amounts of alcohol.
 However, these vary greatly by age, body mass, sex, and type of alcohol.
-All in all, your best bet is moderation.
+All in all, if you choose to drink, your best bet is moderation.

 Can Drinking Alcohol Raise Your Temperature?